Polymers, plastics, and polyvinyl chloride used in electric wires are called "insulators" that do not conduct electricity.

 What about semiconductors?
 They do not have as many free electrons as metals, but they do have the property of ejecting free electrons when energy is applied to them from the outside.
 Depending on materials and manufacturing methods, it is also possible to create semiconductors with many free electrons (n-type semiconductors) and semiconductors with many holes (p-type semiconductors), which are the counterpart of electrons (p-type semiconductors).

-Insulators have no conduction and no free electrons in their atoms.
+Insulators have very poor conduction and no free electrons in their atoms.
 They have very low conductivity and emit free electrons when energy is applied, the same as semiconductors.
 Still, the energy required to reach this point is so great that electricity cannot easily pass through it.
 Vinyl, plastics, rubber, etc. are insulator materials.
 Dielectrics are insulators in a sense which do not easily conduct electricity.

 Insulator Breakdown Condition

 For example, air is also generally an insulator that does not conduct electricity.
-But when static electricity in clouds causes a high-voltage condition, electricity flows due to the voltage difference with the earth (lightning strike).
+But when static electricity in clouds builds up to a high-voltage condition, electricity flows due to the voltage difference with the earth (lightning strike).
 This natural phenomenon is also an insulator breakdown caused by the energy of a certain voltage being applied to the air.
 It is also applied to wire sheathing and dielectrics such as vinyl wires when a voltage over the allowable voltage is supplied.
 So, we must take care of them not to occur the insulator breakdown.

 Electrostatic Charge and Discharge